Alamofire/Alamofire/Documentation/AdvancedUsage.md

 ```

 ### Adding a `CachedResponseHandler`
-Alamofire’s `CachedResponseHandler` protocol customizes the caching of responses.
-It can be applied at both the `Session` and `Request` level.
+Alamofire’s `CachedResponseHandler` protocol customizes the caching of responses and can be applied at both the `Session` and `Request` level.
 Alamofire includes the `ResponseCacher` type which conforms to `CachedResponseHandler` and offers simple control over response caching.
 For more details, see the detailed documentation below.
 Link.

 ```swift
 let cacher = ResponseCacher(behavior: .cache)